Fees & Funding

 • Eligibility: postgraduate students of any gender, in any subject, working towards any postgraduate-level qualification of the University of Cambridge, who are of international standard in any sport.

-• Criteria: Academic and athletic ability.
+• Criteria: Academic and athletic ability, and connection to the College's values, vision, and mission.
 In cases of doubt, the College will take advice on the international level of applicants’ sporting achievement from experts nominated by the College on the advice of the University of Cambridge’s Director of Sport.

 Financial support during your course

-The College has small Postgraduate Research & Training Grants available to help students with academic-related expenses; and a limited, means-tested hardship fund for students who – after they have started their course – find themselves in exceptional financial difficulties for reasons outside their control.
+The College has small Postgraduate Research and Training Grants, available to help students with academic-related expenses, and a limited, means-tested hardship fund for students who – after they have started their course – find themselves in exceptional financial difficulties for reasons outside their control.
 Student Representation Awards are made to those who contribute at a University level to sports, societies, music, or drama.
 Students are forwarded forms and details at the appropriate time throughout the year.

 The College also supports students in applying to relevant University and Department funds, for assistance with childcare costs, medical expenses, unexpected hardship, fieldwork costs, etc.